eelcovv/elixos/README.md

 At this point you should have a clone of your repository on the live usb.

-On your live usb do:
+On your live usb terminal do:

-16. `nix-shell -p just` to install just so we can continue with our justfile 17 `just vm_partition` to partition the drive we have created in start 3 from your live nixos installer 18 `just vm_install` to install our generic-vm definition to the virtual hard drive
+16. `nix-shell -p just` to install just so we can continue with our justfile
+17. `just vm_partition` to partition the drive we have created in start 3 from your live nixos installer
+18. `just vm_install` to install our generic-vm definition to the virtual hard drive

 After installatie, you can close the QEMU terminal with the nixos live-usb installer On your host machine do: